Plasticity, hysteresis, and recovery mechanisms in spider silk fibers: Comparison to experiments

-To demonstrate the robustness of the model and its ability to capture cyclic loading, we plot the true stress $\stress$ as a function of the stretch $\stretch$ for cycles 2 and 3 and cycles 20 and 30 from the experiments of \citet{Jiang2023} in Figs. \ref{fig:Results-cyclic_loading}a and \ref{fig:Results-cyclic_loading}b, respectively.
-It is shown that the model is capable of capturing the response in the different cycles.
 Interestingly, in the early cycles the relaxation leads to a decrease in stretch from $\stretchpul\sim1.145$ to $\stretchr\sim1.115$.
 At higher cycles this effect is attenuated, as shown with cycles 20 and 30.
 In addition, the reorganization of the chains and the reformation of the bonds during the relaxation phase lead to a higher stretching of the chains, as denoted by the change in $\ratinit$.
 Consequently, an increase in the Young's modulus $\E$ and the yield stress $\yieldstress$ is observed.

 We also find that the exponential decay parameter $\yieldc$, which accounts for the rate of dissociation of the intermolecular bonds, increases with the cycles.
 To understand this behavior, note that at higher cycles the chains are more extended in the relaxed traction free configuration.
 To counteract the entropic shortening of the chains, more intermolecular bonds must form.
 These bonds experience higher stress due to the entropic force, and are therefore expected to dissociate at lower external loads.